-Please note this important information based on Iowa Code Section 280.13C, Brain Injury Policies:
+Please note this important information based on lowa Code Section 280.13C, Brain Injury Policies:

-- (1) A student participating in extracurricular interscholastic activities, in grades seven through twelve, must be immediately removed from participation if the coach, contest official, licensed healthcare provider or emergency medical care provide believe the student has a concussion based on observed signs, symptoms, or behaviors. - (2) Once removed from participation for a suspected concussion, the student cannot return to participation until written medical clearance has been provided by a licensed health care provider. - (3) A student cannot return to participation until s/he is free from concussion symptoms at home and at school. - (4) Definitions: - "Contest official" means a referee, umpire, judge, or other official in an athletic contest who is registered with the lowa High School Athletic Association or the lowa Girls High School Athletic Union. - "Licensed health care provider" means a physician, physician assistant, chiropractor, advanced registered nurse practitioner, nurse, physical therapist, or athletic trainer licensed by a board. - "Extracurricular interscholastic activity" means any extracurricular interscholastic activity means any dance or cheerleading activity or extracurricular interscholastic activity, contest, or practice governed by the lowa high school athletic association or the lowa girls high school athletic union that is a contact or limited contact activity as identified by the American academy of pediatrics. - "Medical clearance" means written clearance from a licensed health care provider releasing the student following a concussion or other brain injury to return to or commence participation in any extracurricular interscholastic activity.
+- (1) A student participating in extracurricular interscholastic activities, in grades seven through twelve, must be immediately removed from participation if the coach, contest official, licensed healthcare provider or emergency medical care provide believe the student has a concussion based on observed signs, symptoms, or behaviors. - (2) Once removed from participation for a suspected concussion, the student cannot return to participation until written medical clearance has been provided by a licensed health care provider. - (3) A student cannot return to participation until s/he is free from concussion symptoms at home and at school. - (4) Definitions:

+"Contest official" means a referee, umpire, judge, or other official in an athletic contest who is registered with the Iowa High School Athletic Association or the Iowa Girls High School Athletic Union.

+"Licensed health care provider" means a physician, physician assistant, chiropractor, advanced registered nurse practitioner, nurse, physical therapist, or athletic trainer licensed by a board.

+"Extracurricular interscholastic activity" means any extracurricular interscholastic activity means any dance or cheerleading activity or extracurricular interscholastic activity, contest, or practice governed by the Iowa high School Athletic Association or the Iowa Girls High School Athletic Union that is a contact or limited contact activity as identified by the American Academy of Pediatrics.
+"Medical clearance" means written clearance from a licensed health care provider releasing the student following a concussion or other brain injury to return to or commence participation in any extracurricular interscholastic activity.